bible-technology/scribe-docs/docs/autographa-live/Part-1/Intoduction-to-Autographa-Live/p1-3-manage-al.md

 ---

-Following are the system requirements for the proper functioning of the application on your device:
+Following are the system requirements for the smooth functioning of the application on your device:

 * Minimum 2 GB disk space free
 * Internet connectivity (needed only for syncing and user Translation Helps)